choderalab/openmm-mts-benchmark/README.md

 ## Results
-Results for the initial Src kinase found in `benchmark-srcExplicit.csv` Results for Villin benchmarking found in `benchmark-villin.csv`
+Results for the initial Src kinase found in `benchmark-srcExplicit.csv` Results for villin headpiece benchmarking found in `benchmark-villin.csv`